As a Registered Social Worker and Psychotherapist, I provide therapy for a wide variety of concerns, including (but not limited to):

 As an Ottawa Valley local, I am thankful to provide mental health support to those in the community I grew up in and continue to call home.
 I am a registered member of the Ontario College of Social Workers.
 I completed my undergraduate degree in Social Work at Carleton University and graduated in 2013 with a Bachelor of Social Work (Honours).
 During my undergraduate career, I completed two practicums that provided me with hands-on learning and highlighted the impact that the Social Determinants of Health (Ex.
 Age, Gender, Economic Status, Education, etc.) have on our lives.

-Once I graduated, the Valley called me home.
-I immediately began working as a Family and Child Therapist and Clinical Manager at the Phoenix Centre for Families and Children.
-I have worked at Phoenix for over ten years, and in those years, I have gained invaluable training and frontline experience.
-We work in interdisciplinary team settings and collaborate with many community agencies and resources.
-My work at Phoenix includes therapy with children, youth, and families, as well as the supervision of clinical services.
+Once I graduated, the Valley called me home and I immediately began working as a Family and Child Therapist and Clinical Manager at the Phoenix Centre for Families and Children.
+Throughout my thirteen years at the Phoenix Centre, I have gained invaluable training and frontline experience.
+My work at Phoenix included interdisciplinary team collaboration, therapy with children, youth, and families, and the supervision of clinicians and clinical services.
+Since transitioning from the Phoenix Centre, I have expanded my professional experience by taking on the role of Accessibility Counsellor at Algonquin College.
+In this position, I provide academic accommodation and support students in navigating disability-related barriers to learning.

-As ongoing education is essential to me, I completed a Master of Social Work Program at The University of Waterloo & Renison College University in 2022.
+Ongoing education is essential to me, I completed a Master of Social Work Program at The University of Waterloo & Renison College University in 2022.
 During this program, I completed a practicum with the Petawawa Centennial Health Centre, working alongside patients sixteen and older.
-Although my Phoenix Centre experience provided me with the privilege to work alongside adults/parents/caregivers, this practicum experience provided me with frontline experience to further deepen my practice with adults.
+Although my Phoenix Centre experience provided me with the privilege to work alongside adults/parents/caregivers as an extension of their children, this practicum experience provided me with frontline experience to further deepen my practice with adults.